ml6754/Dodge-MCO-DodgeAttack-Patch/README.md

 ## Installation

-1. Add the new hkx dodge file to your load order as you would any other mod to overwrite the DMCO mod
+1. download mod as you would any other one

 ---